 In order to use the most accurate information possible in estimating total private sector softwood removals, figures for non respondents in earlier years are estimated wherever possible, using their responses in previous and in subsequent years.
 This may cause the estimates for all previous years to be revised when new data are received from a former non-respondent.
 This process reduces the potential over-inflation of estimated removals which can be caused by harvesting companies tending to respond when removals have increased but being less likely to do so when their removals have reduced.

-Figures for 2019 are final; provisional figures were previously released in "UK Wood Production and Trade: 2019 provisional figures".
-Figures for 2019 and earlier years have not been revised from those in "UK Wood Production and Trade: 2019 provisional figures".
-Information on revisions made since "Forestry Statistics 2019" are provided in "UK Wood Production and Trade: 2019 provisional figures".
+Figures for 2020 are final; provisional figures were previously released in "UK Wood Production and Trade: 2020 provisional figures".
+The following figures have been revised since "UK Wood Production and Trade: 2021 provisional figures":